Social Incubator Fund

-The Social Incubator Fund is being delivered by Big Fund on behalf of the Office for Civil Society (OCS).
+The £10 million Social Incubator Fund is being delivered by the Big Lottery Fund on behalf of the Office for Civil Society (OCS).
 It aims to help drive a robust pipeline of start-up social ventures into the social investment market, by increasing focus on incubation support, and attracting new incubators into the market.
+This is not funding for frontline social ventures; the Social Incubator Fund provides grants to social incubators, a portion of which forms an investment book which must be invested in social ventures using non-grant financial structures.

 The Social Incubator Fund will increase the finance available at early stages of enterprise where the financial return is too low and/or the financial risk is too high for Big Society Capital and other investors.
-We expect social incubators to offer a portfolio of intensive support over a time-limited period and to each have the capacity to help at least 50 social ventures over the life of the project.
+We wanted to fund projects that would bring about the following programme outcomes:

 - Improved quality and quantity of early stage social ventures going on to seek financial support from the Investment and Contract Readiness Fund and/or social investment intermediaries;